 Bertha Ingeborg Thompson

-The Life Summary of Bertha Ingeborg
+Brief Life History of Bertha Ingeborg

-When Bertha Ingeborg Thompson was born on 17 June 1900, in Minnesota, United States, her father, Thomander Swan Thompson, was 39 and her mother, Anna Christina Brown, was 26.
+When Bertha Ingeborg Thompson was born on 17 June 1900, in Minnesota, United States, her father, Thomander Swan Thompson, was 39 and her mother, Anna Kristina Brown, was 26.
 She married Duncan Edward Cameron on 15 April 1921.
 They were the parents of at least 1 son.
 She lived in Red River Township, Kittson, Minnesota, United States for about 5 years and Minneapolis, Hennepin, Minnesota, United States for about 20 years.
 She died on 11 July 1966, in Hennepin, Minnesota, United States, at the age of 66, and was buried in Minneapolis, Hennepin, Minnesota, United States.

 Photos and Memories (0)